Forms and Applications

 Planning and Zoning Meetings: The Planning & Zoning Commission will be holding virtual meetings via Zoom until further notice.
 Our upcoming meetings will follow the 2021 Meeting Schedule amended 8/7/2021 (PDF).
 To learn more about the Virtual P&Z Commission Meetings, go here.
 Applications are still being accepted.
 See below, "Application submissions".

 Counter hours: Starting October 13, Town Hall is open to the public from 8AM to 4PM weekdays, and Planning and Zoning Counter is from 9-12pm Monday, Tuesday, Thursday and Friday.
-A "virtual" counter continues to be available from 8AM to 4PM, which are extended hours.
-Initial contact with staff should be established via email using this link.
+A "virtual" counter continues to be available from 8AM to 4PM daily, which are extended hours.
+Initial contact with staff may be established via email using this link.
 Select "Planning and Zoning" under the "select a category" tab to reach us.
 From there, you can work with staff to show them plans, setup phone calls, etc. Staff will gladly work with you to answer any other questions regarding a property and will generally be able to email you documentation, aerial screenshots, etc.

 Application submissions: Applications are still being accepted for all application types.
 To submit an Architectural Review Committee (ARC) application, please e-mail Marisa Anastasio, Senior Planner at Marisa.Anastasio@greenwichct.org.

-To submit any other application type, please contact both Katie DeLuca, Director of Planning and Zoning at Katie.DeLuca@greenwichct.org AND Peter Mangs, Applications Coordinator at firstname.lastname@example.org.
+To submit any other application type, please contact Peter Mangs, Applications Coordinator at email@example.com.
 Applications, checklists, and other information can be found on the website through this link, https://www.greenwichct.gov/1142/Forms-and-Applications .